AverageUser125/jitcalc/README.md

 - ImGUI is used to display the equation widget

 # Disclamer
-This may, or will, absolutely fail horribly and there us zero guarante it will even compile nor run.
+This may, or will, absolutely fail horribly and there is zero guarantee it will compile nor run.

 # Credits
 - https://github.com/PixelRifts/math-expr-evaluator